ydirson/gl-streaming/doc/INTERNALS.md

 #### dequeuing and execution

-When dequeuing an API command message from the FIFO, it gets passed by pointer to the API implementation.
+When dequeuing an API command message from the ring, it gets passed by pointer to the API implementation.

 `SEND_DATA` message are handled according to where they were stored:

-* those small enough to fit in a FIFO buffer (`dataptr == NULL`)are copied in `tmp_buf` to free their FIFO slot * those
+* those small enough to fit in a ring buffer (`dataptr == NULL`)are copied in `tmp_buf` to free their ring slot * those

 * the larger ones get their `dataptr` stored in `pool.mallocated` alongside the (unused) `tmp_buf`; that points to the `SEND_DATA`